shanicohen1902/no-sql-db-comparison/README.md

 # MongoDB
 Type: Document storage\
 MongoDB is a NoSQL database, uses JSON-like (BSON) documents with optional schemas.
-It designed for ease of development and scaling
+It designed for ease of development and scaling.

  - Flex schema
  - Ability to querying the data itself (not only get it)
  - Index support – fields/combination of fields/ special indexes. (obviously, only one can use for sharding).
-Automatically generated or provided by the developer.   - Must be unique
+Automatically generated or provided by the developer.
+Must be unique
- - Mongodb supports all CRUD + More options – aggregation capabilities, bulk
+ - Mongodb supports all CRUD + More options – aggregation capabilities, bulk.
+ CRUD - create, read, update and delete
  - Good for store a lot/big of documents and analyze them
 License: AGDL